ayus09/Competitive-Programming-Practice/README.md

 # Competitive-Programming-Practice
-These are the Codeforces problems solutions which I was doing since past few weeks.
+These are some Codeforces problems solutions.